symfony/symfony-docs/components/lock.rst

     $ php bin/console make:migration

-.. versionadded:: 6.3

-    The automatic table generation when running the ``make:migration`` command was introduced in Symfony 6.3.

 If you prefer to create the table yourself and it has not already been created, you can create this table explicitly by calling the :method:`Symfony\\Component\\Lock\\Store\\DoctrineDbalStore::createTable` method.